Charity faces more losses after Welsh lockdown forces shop closures

 “But, with more shop closures and all but virtual fundraising events cancelled for the rest of this year we are experiencing an unprecedented fall in income at a time when we are facing additional costs such as the need for full PPE to nurse the children safely.”

-Mr Goldsmith went on to say that September had been the first month that all 14 of the charity’s shops across the region had opened, having been reorganised and fitted out to be Covid compliant and safe for customers, volunteers and staff.
+Mr Goldsmith went on to say that September had been the first month that all 14 of the charity’s shops across the region had opened, having been re-organised and fitted out to be Covid-19 compliant and safe for customers, volunteers and staff.

 They had even returned a small profit for the first time since before the initial lockdown.